 Renderings, when done well, can convey the same emotion as a photograph and tell a story about a space.
 At WeWork, our team begins work after a new location has been designed but not yet built.
 The renderings show how natural light will shine on surfaces, what furniture and flooring will actually be going in, and how real individuals will interact with one another.

 We complete our renderings three to six months before a WeWork location opens.
-That allows businesses to make decisions such as which space to take if they’re looking to expand into a new city, move headquarters or house remote employees.
+That allows businesses to make decisions such as which space to take if they’re looking to expand into a new city, move headquarters, or house remote employees.

 We think of ourselves as a new breed of studio.
 Whereas other studios spend months producing a series of renderings for one client, our in-house team spends 10 days on four to seven renderings.
-We can do this because our team continues to optimise our process through automation, and we optimise for speed based on our team’s structure; not only do we get more efficient, but we also get better at what we do.
+We can do this because our team continues to optimize our process through automation, and we optimize for speed based on our team’s structure; not only do we get more efficient, but we also get better at what we do.
 We have the chance to innovate on every aspect, from how we work to the structure of our team.

 A flat structure allows us to innovate